github/codeql/docs/ql-design-patterns.md

 If you only had an `abstract class EscapeFunction { ... }`, then `JsEscapeFunction` would need to be implemented in a slightly tricky way to prevent it from extending `EscapeFunction` (instead of refining it).
 You would have to give it a charpred `this instanceof EscapeFunction`, which looks useless but isn't.
 And additionally, you'd have to provide trivial `none()` overrides of all the abstract predicates defined in `EscapeFunction`.
 This is all pretty awkward, and we can avoid it by distinguishing between `EscapeFunction` and `EscapeFunction::Range`.

-## Importing all subclasses of abstract base class
+## Importing all subclasses of a class

+Importing new files can modify the behaviour of the standard library, by introducing new subtypes of `abstract` classes, by introducing new multiple inheritance relationships, or by overriding predicates.
+This can change query results and force evaluator cache misses.

-When providing an abstract class, you should ensure that all subclasses are included when the abstract class is (unless you have good reason not to).
-Otherwise you risk having different meanings of the abstract class depending on what you happen to import.
+Therefore, unless you have good reason not to, you should ensure that all subclasses are included when the base-class is (to the extent possible).

-One example where this _does not_ apply: `DataFlow::Configuration` and its variants are abstract, but we generally do not want to import all configurations into the same scope at once.
+One example where this _does not_ apply: `DataFlow::Configuration` and its variants are meant to be subclassed, but we generally do not want to import all configurations into the same scope at once.